inputsh/awesome-blogs/CONTRIBUTING.md

 * Some blogs might fit in more than one (sub)category.
 If this is the case, feel free to include them in all of the (sub)categories.
 However, if the blog is not written in English, it can only go into the Non-English category.
 * If the authors post in more than one language (lets say English and Spanish as an example), then look at their post archive and see in which language do they post more.
 If it is English, put them into an appropriate category.
 If it is Spanish, put them into the Non-English section.
 * Blogs need to have more than ten posts already published at the time of their submission.
 Don't post new blogs.
+* You are free to add company blogs as long as the company has a good reputation in its (sub)category.
+* If you post a blog to the Non-English section, write down the description in the name of the language of the blog.